noiseprotocol/noise_spec/noise.md

 `"SHA3/256"` is preferable to `"SHA3256"`).

 In most cases there will be a single algorithm name in each name section (i.e. no plus signs).
-Multiple algorithms are only used when called for by the pattern or a modifier.
+Multiple algorithm names are only used when called for by the pattern or a modifier.

-None of the patterns or modifiers in this document require multiple algorithms in any name section.
-However, this functionality might be useful in future extensions, e.g. using multiple algorithms in the DH section to provide "hybrid" post-quantum forward secrecy, or using different hash algorithms for different purposes.
+None of the patterns or modifiers in this document require multiple algorithm names in any name section.
+However, this functionality might be useful in future extensions.
+For example, multiple algorithm names might be used in the DH section to specify "hybrid" post-quantum forward secrecy; or multiple hash algorithms might be specified for different purposes.

 # 9. Pre-shared symmetric keys